 The fair value of accounts receivable and accounts payable are not materially different from their carrying amounts because of the short-term nature of these instruments or the stated rates approximating market rates.
 Derivative instruments are carried at fair value.
 Each of the carrying and fair values of outstanding balances under our Credit Agreement are \$525.0 million as of December 31, 2012, and \$497.0 million as of December 31, 2011.
 The carrying value of the 2.50% Senior Notes was \$500.0 million as of December 31, 2012, which approximated fair value.
 The carrying and fair values of the 4.95% Senior Notes are \$350.0 million and \$373.9 million, respectively, as of December 31, 2012.
-The carrying and fair values of the 3.25% Senior Notes are \$250.0 million and \$258.8 million, respectively, as of December 31, 2012.
-The carrying value of the 3.25% Senior Notes are \$1, 2011 was \$250.0 million, which approximated fair value.
+The carrying value of the 3.25% Senior Notes as of December 31, 2011 was \$250.0 million, which approximated fair value.
 We determine the fair value of our Credit Agreement borrowings based upon the discounted present value of expected future cash flows, taking into account the difference between the contractual borrowing spread and the spread for similar credit facilities available in the marketplace.
 We determine the fair value of our fixed-rate debt based on quotes obtained from bond dealers.
 We classify the fair values of our outstanding debt balances within Level 2 of the valuation hierarchy.